Home Office shares plans for digital right to rent checks for all tenants

-An original or copy of a boarding pass or electronic boarding pass for air, rail or sea travel to the UK, establishing the date of arrival in the UK in the last six months
+- An original or copy of a boarding pass or electronic boarding pass for air, rail or sea travel to the UK, establishing the date of arrival in the UK in the last six months

-An original or copy airline, rail or boat ticket or e-ticket establishing the date of arrival in the UK in the last six months
+- An original or copy airline, rail or boat ticket or e-ticket establishing the date of arrival in the UK in the last six months

-Any type of booking confirmation (original or copy) for air, rail or sea travel to the UK establishing the date of arrival in the UK in the last six months
+- Any type of booking confirmation (original or copy) for air, rail or sea travel to the UK establishing the date of arrival in the UK in the last six months

-Any other documentary evidence which establishes the date of arrival in the UK in the last six months.
+- Any other documentary evidence which establishes the date of arrival in the UK in the last six months.

 This time-limited statutory excuse lasts either for 12 months from the date of the right to rent check or until expiry of the person’s permission to be in the UK, or until expiry of the validity of their document which evidences their right to be in the UK, whichever is later.